 Types of petroleum permits

-NZP&M issues permits to prospect, explore or mine petroleum onshore and offshore.
+NZP&M issues permits to prospect, explore or mine petroleum.

 These permits are defined in the Crown Minerals Act 1991 and the Minerals Programme for Petroleum 2013.